Anderson (footballer, born October 1998)

-Anderson Cordeiro Costa (born 10 October 1998), known as Anderson Cordeiro or simply Anderson, is a Brazilian professional footballer who plays as a winger for lithuanian Banga Club in A Lyga.
+Anderson Cordeiro Costa (born 10 October 1998), known as Anderson Cordeiro or simply Anderson, is a Brazilian professional footballer who plays as a winger.

 Career

 Early career

 Born in Bom Despacho, Minas Gerais, Anderson began his career at Famorine, a youth football school in his hometown.
 He then moved to Desportivo Brasil after a trial period in 2014, and played his first senior match for the club on 30 July 2016, in a 3–1 Campeonato Paulista Segunda Divisão home win over Tupã, where he scored his team's third goal.

 In September 2016, Anderson moved to Atlético Mineiro, being initially assigned to the under-20 squad.
 He made his first team debut for Galo the following 1 March, coming on as a second-half substitute for Carlos Eduardo in a 2–2 away draw against Chapecoense, for the year's Primeira Liga; it was his maiden appearance with the main squad, and he subsequently returned to the under-20s.

 On 2 March 2019, Anderson signed a contract with Taubaté until the end of the year.